Man already in custody believed to be connected to string of Nevada murders

 A man living in Carson City, Nevada, is believed to be connected to a string of murders in the area, according to officials.

-Wilbur Ernesto Martinez-Guzman, who authorities said is either 19 or 20, was arrested on Saturday on immigration and stolen property charges, Carson City Sheriff Ken Furlong said during a press conference.
+Wilbur Ernesto Martinez-Guzman, 19, was arrested on Saturday on immigration and stolen property charges, Carson City Sheriff Ken Furlong said during a press conference.

+Furlong said he believes Guzman has been in Carson City for about a year and is in the country illegally, but did not know where he is originally from.

 After being taken into custody, police announced that Martinez-Guzman is a suspect in the string of homicides that took place in South Reno, Nevada, and Gardnerville, Nevada, between Jan.
 10 and Jan.
 15.